 Whether you’re a tanning newbie or a glow-getting expert, mistakes are (unfortunately) inevitable.
-Lighter streaks, darker elbows and unflattering stains between your toes and fingers are all common side effects.
-That’s why we’ve created this guide on how to fix patchy tan and how to remove self tanner, so you can even out streakiness, for a smooth, flawless finish.
+Lighter streaks, darker elbows and unflattering stains between your toes and fingers are all common tanning mishaps.
+That’s why we’ve created this guide on how to fix patchy fake tan and how to remove fake tan, so you can even out streakiness, for a smooth, flawless finish.

 What causes patchy tan?

 At St.Tropez, we constantly strive to bring you high-quality products that can be applied effortlessly, so you don’t experience a patchy tan.
 However, other products on the skin (including perfume, deodorant and oil-based moisturisers) can cause your tan to breakdown if you apply your self tanner without cleansing the skin first.
-We recommend showering before you tan and using an oil-free moisturiser.
+To prevent patchy tan, we recommend showering before you tan and using an oil-free moisturiser.

 1. Gently buff away excess tan

-Excess tan often settles onto dry areas, like the elbows, knees, ankles, hands and feet, causing patchiness.
-Luckily, our soft Buffing Mitt is designed to gently buff away tan build–up, leaving you with a smooth and even finish.
+Excess product often settles onto dry areas, like the elbows, knees, ankles, hands, and feet, causing an uneven, patchy tan.
+Luckily, our soft Buffing Mitt is designed to gently buff away tan build-up, leaving you with a smooth and even finish.

 Immediately after applying your chosen tan, use the Mitt to blot away any excess tan by gently rubbing darker patches on the skin.

-Top Tip: To prevent tan from settling onto dry areas, always moisturize with an oil-free moisturiser just before applying fake tan.
+Top Tip: To prevent a patchy tan and product from settling onto dry areas, always moisturise with an oil-free moisturiser just before applying fake tan.
 We recommend using our Tan Enhancing Moisturiser.